raganwald/raganwald.github.com/_posts/2015-06-04-classes-are-expressions.md

 tags: allonge
 ---

-*Prerequisite: This post presumes that readers are familiar with JavaScript's objects, know how a prototype defines behaviour for an object, know what a constructor function is, and how its `.prototype` property is related to the objects it constructs.
-All of this can, of course, be found in [JavaScript Allongé][ja6].
-Passing familiarity with ECMAScript-2015 syntax like `let` and gathering parameters will be extremely helpful.*
+*Prerequisite: This post presumes that readers are familiar with JavaScript's objects, know how a prototype defines behaviour for an object, know what a constructor function is, and how a constructor's `.prototype` property is related to the objects it constructs.
+Passing familiarity with ECMAScript 2015 syntax like `let` and gathering parameters will be extremely helpful.*

----

 [![Vacuum](/assets/images/vacuum.jpg)](https://www.flickr.com/photos/viydook/7613217660)